 Versatility & Fun

 Yes, you want your electric scooter or electric bicycle to take you from point A to point B. But why not enjoy yourself while doing it?
 In actuality, an electric scooter is inherently more entertaining than an electric bike.
-You’d have to feel the pure rush of riding your electric scooter along a road to fully appreciate why.
+You’d have to feel the pure rush of riding your electric scooter along a road to appreciate why fully.
 It goes beyond what an e-bike can offer.

 Off-road e-scooters also let you travel on any surface.
 Electric scooters can be used on any surface, including grass, gravel roads, and even the beach.
 An electric scooter is far more adaptable than an electric bike that is locked to the road.